Tufts University severs ties with family behind OxyContin

 Students and faculty at Tufts have long called on the school to sever ties with the Sacklers, especially those in science and medicine programs.
 Dr. Harris Berman, dean of the medical school, said the building’s name had become an “embarrassment.”

-“Our alumni, our board of advisers all have been troubled by the fact that we’ve got the Sackler name all over the place,” Berman said in an interview.
+“Our alumni, our board of advisers all have been troubled by the fact that we’ve got the Sackler name all over the place,” Berman said.
 “I think there’s going to be a great sigh of relief among all of them that we’ve finally done the right thing.
 Certainly I feel that way.”

+The move also drew support from a student group that opposed the Sacklers’ name on campus, known as Sack Sackler.

+“Tufts, to our knowledge, is the first academic institution in the United States to fully cut ties with the Sackler family,” the group said in a statement.
+“That said, we don’t know of any other university so closely tied to the Sacklers’ campaign of deadly medical misinformation.
+Still, we’ll take it.
+This is a big deal.”

 Massachusetts Attorney General Maura Healey alleged in a January civil complaint that Purdue used the partnership with Tufts to bolster its reputation and promote OxyContin.
 In response, Tufts’ president ordered the outside review examining the relationship.